 Nutrition education shall be offered as part of a planned, ongoing, systematic, sequential, standards-based, comprehensive school health education program designed to provide students with the knowledge and skills necessary to promote and protect their health.
 Nutrition education shall use national or state-developed standards, such as the Connecticut State Department of Education's Healthy and Balanced Living Curriculum Framework.
 The District shall develop and implement a comprehensive, developmentally appropriate, curriculum approach to nutrition in all grades.
 Students shall be able to demonstrate competency through application of knowledge, skill development and practice.
+Nutrition education will be taught as part of the Health Education Program and will include the following:

-- Participation in the Health/Nutrition Education Program shall be required for all students in grades preK-5.
-The district will strive to meet the Connecticut State Department of Education recommendation that Pre-K thru grade 4 receive 50 hours a year of Comprehensive Health Education and grade 5 12 receives 80 hours. - Health/Nutrition Education is required each year for all students in grades 6-8. - High school students shall be required to take and pass Health Education each year for a total of 5 marking periods for graduation. - School officials shall disseminate information to parents, students and staff members about community programs that offer nutrition assistance to families. - School instructional staff members are encouraged to collaborate with agencies and groups (such as: local businesses, libraries, local health departments, local colleges and their students and local health care providers) conducting nutrition education in the community to send consistent messages to students and their families.
+- pParticipation in the Health/Nutrition Education Program shall be required for all students in grades preK-5.
+The district will strive to meet the Connecticut State Department of Education recommendation that Pre-K thru grade 4 receive 50 hours a year of Comprehensive Health Education and grade 5 12 receives 80 hours; - hHealth/Nutrition Education is required each year for all students in grades 6-8; - hHigh school students shall be required to take and pass Health Education each year for a total of 5 marking periods for graduation; - sSchool officials shall disseminate information to parents, students and staff members about community programs that offer nutrition assistance to families: - sSchool instructional staff members are encouraged to collaborate with agencies and groups (such as: local businesses, libraries, local health departments, local colleges and their students and local health care providers) conducting nutrition education in the community to send consistent messages to students and their families; - tThe District shall include appropriate training for teachers and other staff members; - instructional staff are encouraged to integrate nutritional themes into daily lessons when appropriate, to reinforce and support health messages Nutrition education is encouraged to be included in other classroom content areas such as math, science, physical education, language arts, social sciences, family and consumer sciences and elective subjects:

-NUTRITION EDUCATION
+NUTRITION EDUCATION (continued)

-- The District shall include appropriate training for teachers and other staff members. - Instructional staff are encouraged to integrate nutritional themes into daily lessons when appropriate, to reinforce and support health messages Nutrition education is encouraged to be included in other classroom content areas such as math, science, physical education, language arts, social sciences, family and consumer sciences and elective subjects - Healthy living skills is recommended to be taught as part of the regular instructional program and provides the opportunity for all students to understand and practice concepts and skills related to health promotion and disease prevention. - The school District shall assess nutrition education lessons and materials for accuracy, completeness, balance and consistency with the state's/district's educational goals and curriculum standards.
+- hHealthy living skills is recommended to be taught as part of the regular instructional program and provides the opportunity for all students to understand and practice concepts and skills related to health promotion and disease prevention: - tThe school-District shall assess nutrition education lessons and materials for accuracy, completeness, balance and consistency with the state's/district's educational goals and curriculum standards.